shotah/NagMinder/CHROME_STORE_LISTING.md

 ## Store Title

-**NagMinder - Social Media Time Tracker**
+**NagMinder - Mindful Time Tracker**

 ## Short Description

-Track time on social media sites and get gentle productivity reminders.
+Track your social media time with gentle awareness reminders for better digital wellness.

 ## Detailed Description

-NagMinder is a productivity extension that helps you become more aware of time spent on social media websites.
-It displays a friendly reminder bar showing your daily, weekly, monthly, and yearly usage statistics.
+NagMinder is a mindful productivity extension that helps you develop awareness of time spent on social media websites.
+It displays a subtle information bar showing your usage statistics to promote conscious browsing habits.

 **Key Features:**
-✅ **Time Tracking** - Monitor time spent on social media sites ✅ **Productivity Reminders** - Gentle nudges to help you stay focused
+✅ **Time Awareness** - Monitor time spent on social media sites with clear statistics ✅ **Mindful Browsing** - Optional gentle reminders to encourage intentional usage
-✅ **Customizable Sites** - Configure which websites to track ✅ **Privacy First** - All data stays on your device
-✅ **Snooze Options** - Temporarily hide reminders when needed
+✅ **Customizable Tracking** - Configure which websites to monitor ✅ **Complete Privacy** - All data stays locally on your device ✅ **User Control** - Easy snooze and pause options when you need uninterrupted browsing

 **How it works:**

 1. Install the extension
 2. Visit any social media website
-3. See a friendly reminder bar at the top showing your usage time
+3. See a subtle information bar at the top showing your usage statistics
-4. Use the snooze or pause features when you need focused browsing
+4. Use optional snooze or pause features when you need uninterrupted browsing
-5. View detailed statistics by clicking the expand button
+5. View detailed time breakdowns by clicking the expand button

 **Perfect for:**

-- Students wanting to limit social media during study time
+- Students wanting to develop better study habits
-- Professionals maintaining work-life balance
+- Professionals seeking work-life balance awareness
-- Anyone looking to be more mindful of their internet usage
+- Anyone interested in mindful technology usage
+- Users practicing digital wellness

 **Privacy & Data:**